 There are numerous forums where drivers rave about the positive effect chipping has had on their car, usually in terms of performance but increasingly frequently in terms of fuel economy improvements.

-Does an engine chip invalidate a car’s warranty?
+Does a chip invalidate a car’s warranty?

 Yes.
 Ring the maker of your car and they will tell you in no uncertain terms that if you have your car chipped, it will invalidate your warranty.
 That’s why some chipping companies say they will cover the conversion with their own warranty.
 Some also claim that dealers can’t detect any change in the software.
 However, if your car does go back to the garage for some non-engine related warranty work and the dealership discovers you’ve had it chipped, the matter will be reported to the manufacturer and it is likely to harm any engine-related claim under the warranty.